solidjs/solid-start/docs/src/routes/tutorials/blog.md

 Now the user gets an enhanced experience than if we had just done this without JavaScript in the browser at all.
 Some other things that you could do to make it better is automatically slugify the title into the slug field or let the user override it (maybe we'll add that later).

 That's it for today!
 Your homework is to make an `/admin/edit` page for your posts.
 The links are already there in the sidebar but they return 404!
 Create a new route that reads the posts, and puts them into the fields.
-All the code you need is already in `app/routes/posts/$slug.tsx` and `app/routes/admin/new.tsx`.
+All the code you need is already in `src/routes/posts/$slug.tsx` and `src/routes/admin/new.tsx`.
 You just gotta put it together.

-We hope you love Remix!
+We hope you love solid-start!